Renegades Rising: Mouse

 This would be the last time she would see the inside of the home she had tried to build over the last two years.

 Where could she go?
-Her family was long dead so couldn’t protect her.
+Her family was long dead so they couldn’t protect her.
 The Hole was a cylinder carved out of the rock with rope ladders between levels.
 Caves where families could live lined the outside.
-All of the good caves were taken, but that didn’t matter, really.
+All of the good caves were taken, but that didn’t matter.
 No cave would be safe from Darius.
 He had too much status and was too ruthless.

 The bat caves above the Hole had their own sleeping areas for bat farmer families.
 She wouldn’t be allowed to stay with them.